 - Two pillows that we can leave behind (two pack at Target for under $20) \\ It was nice to have a comfy pillow but you’ll want to leave behind because of hospital germs.

 I hope this list helps!
 Like I mentioned before, in my opinion, it’s better to overpack then not have things you need.
-We thought we were able to leave on Wednesday so my mom took a bunch of our stuff home that day.
+We thought we were able to leave a day early with Collins on Wednesday so my mom took a bunch of our stuff home that day.
 Turns out we stayed another night and I really wish I had had extra of some items.
 You can never be too prepared!